 16. Do they offer high-touch, tailored customer support?

 Consumers sometimes need a little hand-holding with even the best discount programs.
 Maybe they need help downloading the mobile app, or an older alum wants some help finding a specific restaurant for the discount network?
 Who should they contact?
 Most HR departments are already short staffed, and don’t have the resources to take those calls.
 Quality member discount programs will provide support for your member as part of their program offering.
 Look for seamless methods to handle issues, including call centers, email, and real-time chat.

 17. Do they want to be a partner or just a vendor?

 A successful discount program takes more than just throwing money at it.
 Find a provider who’s willing to act as a partner.
 One who is just as invested in the success of the program as you are.
 Work with that partner to create a great launch effort, set goals, monitor and adjust key performance indicators, and change the program as necessary.
-Whether you’re having monthly or quarterly calls, you should be able to trust that your partner is working behind the scenes to make your discount program perform as well as possible.
+Whether you’re having monthly or quarterly calls, you should be able to trust that your partner is working behind the scenes to make your white-label discount program perform as well as possible.

 18. Do their offers require a purchase of a certificate, or other multiple step redemption process?

 Ease of redemption is a key factor to a successful discount program.
 When a discount is confusing to redeem, it’s a forgettable experience that few member will want to use.
 Some dining deal programs, for example, require the purchase of a coupon/certificate, but redemption is both difficult, takes time, and is usually disappointing.
 Look for a discount program that has instantly redeemed coupons.

 19. Do you they charge merchants to join your discount network?